-Mental skills training takes control of the brain's default mode network (DMN).
+Mental skills training using sport psychology allows an athlete to take control of the brain's default mode network (DMN).
 The DMN is a series of structures and processes that monitor the environment and make sure we are ok.
-We have a natural bias toward negativity, because at one point in human history it was important to quickly recognize and adapt to danger.
-Pressure to perform triggers the brain's threat sensors and tells the DMN we are NOT ok.
-This creates psychological and physiological reactions that limit peak performance.
-Using sport psychology fundamentals and traditional cognitive behavioral therapy techniques, anxiety be managed and the brain can be conditioned for peak performance.
+The pressure to perform and the stressors associated with sports trigger the brain's threat sensors and tells the DMN we are NOT ok.
+This creates psychological and physical reactions that limit peak performance.
+By training sport psychology fundamentals and traditional cognitive behavioral therapy techniques, anxiety be managed and the brain can be conditioned for peak performance.
 Mental skills training not only equips an individual with coping skills for anxiety, it teaches how to use it to fuel performance.

 Self-talk is an automatic inner voice which provides a running commentary on our experiences.
 It is a collection of statements, phrases, and cue words used to instruct and motivate ourselves.
-Mind and body react in the direction of one's dominant thoughts.
-Negative self-talk guides one's experience into the gravitational pull of their negative beliefs about sport and life and destroys peak performance.
+Mind and body react in the direction of an athletes thoughts voiced through their self-talk.
+Negative self-talk guides one's experience into the gravitational pull of their negative beliefs about sport and life and limits the ability to perform consistently.

 Positive, performance oriented self-talk is a trainable skill.
 When trained, controlled, and used intentionally peak performance follows.
 Self-talk blocks, or deemphasizes distractions and fortifies the attention required for high performance.
-Self-talk is used to manage focus, funnel thoughts, actions and behaviors to the task at hand, and manage mental and physical activation levels.
+Self-talk is an important sport psychology skill to train, it is used to manage focus, funnel thoughts, actions and behaviors to the task at hand, and manage mental and physical activation levels.

 The most important narrative of excellence is hard work, in the right direction pays off, the most important mechanism of performance is motivation.
-Motivation happens on a continuum from external to internal.
+Motivation is the wind in an athlete's sails, but isn’t a single, sustained gust of wind.
+It is a constellation of things that each has momentum.
+Through sport psychology training, we help athletes develop each facet to the constellation, infusing the science of motivation into our coaching services.

 In sports and life there are also requirements, rules, and expectations that come from external sources.
 A peak performer understands how to operate under external control, as well.
 The ability to find value in grind is a key to becoming elite.
 Mental skills training equips an athlete to be motivated in all aspects of development.

 Activation occurs in the mind and body.
-It is important to understand and manage activation level, as an athlete’s ability to pay attention to the right things, both mentally and physically affect performance.
+It is the athlete's level of excitement.
+It is important to understand and manage activation levels, as an athlete’s ability to pay attention to the right things, both mentally and physically affect performance.
 Mental skills training leads an athlete to understand their optimal states of arousal and how to recognize when they are too low, or too high.
 They will recognize the right thoughts and physical sensations for peak performance and be about to draw them up at will.
 Performance will become more consistent and predictable.

 The ability to focus is a skill.
 The ability to focus and refocus on the right things over and over is an art.
 Peak performance is initiated by ability to perform the task at hand when the situation requires it.
-Mental skills training teaches how to be present in the moment and sustain and release focus.
+Focus is a key component to sport psychology training.
+Training focus teaches an athlete how to be present in the moment, sustain and release it, and reset.

 Goal setting is a powerful and necessary technique for enhancing and facilitating performance.
 Goals help an athlete stick to it, remain persistent and confident, focused, and create momentum in the right direction.
 Goal setting is important to every facet of performance, but is not maximized or fully understood.
 Mental skills training teaches how to set and conquer outcome, process and performance goals.